NVIDIA/aistore/tools/README.md

 This package and its sub-packages (listed below) should not be linked into production code.
 Unlike, say, `cmn` package (that also contains common functions) `devtools` is solely intended for usage with development tools.

-Package `devtools` is further sub-divided into packages that group closely related functions:
+Package `devtools` itself contains a spectrum of general-purpose sources and is further sub-divided into packages that group closely related functions:

 | Folder | Intended for |
 | --- | --- |